HumanCellAtlas/metadata-schema/README.md

 **Submitters** are any members of the HCA or scientific community who submit data or metadata to the HCA.

 **Committers** are any members of the HCA Data Coordination Platform (DCP) with commit privileges to the metadata-schema GitHub repo.

-## Community feedback

-Follow our community discussion of HCA metadata by joining the #hca-metadata channel on the [HCA Slack group](http://join-slack.humancellatlas.org/).

-If you have any questions or concerns, please create GitHub issues or email our helpdesk at data-help@humancellatlas.org.

 ## Scripts